 (Print and clip from page 2.)

-MERA is a 501(c)3 organization; contributions are deductible on federal taxes.
+MERA is a 501(c)3 non-profit organization; contributions are deductible on federal taxes.

 All contributions are dedicated to MERA's election reform projects.